FraunhoferISST/TREND/CONTRIBUTING.md

 feat(watermarker): add watermark compression option
 ```

-Further note that every pull request has to be related to at least one issue.
+As already mentioned, every pull request has to be related to at least one issue.
 This guarantees
 that every proposed contribution is related to a previously discussed issue.
 Pull requests
 shouldn't be too big to allow a fast integration of changes.
 We recommend keeping the content
 below 1000 lines of code (LOC).

 To ensure code quality, every pull request needs at least one approved review from one of the
 Committer team.
-Further check that all pipelines succeed before requesting a review.
+Further check that all pipelines succeed before a review can be started.

 ### Commits